Mozzerin/feature-toggle/Readme.md

 - Release feature toggle(only for admin role)
 - Search feature toggles by customer

+## Tips
+To perform any action as admin -> add Role=admin to localstorage(it's simulator of auth) To activate feature user with admin role has to release it

 ## Technical description:
 multi module project
 Java 17 + Spring Boot 3 + gradle 8.7 + H2 file db - backend